 Before looking in detail at the different types of Central Perspective, it is crucial to delineate the basic features of Graphical Perspective (technical forms only).

-In general terms, perspective refers to the procedure (or results) of forming an image or view—a representational pattern—of a dimensional scene.
-A perspective ‘pattern’ exists either as a ‘live’ or real-time view, or as a ‘captured’ image of a dimensional scene, whereby said view/image can be formed by:
+In general terms, perspective refers to the procedure (or results) of forming an image or view—a representational pattern—of a three-dimensional scene.
+A perspective ‘pattern’ exists either as a ‘live’ or real-time view, or as a ‘captured’ image of a three-dimensional scene, whereby said view/image can be formed by:

 - A shadow producing light source plus occulting object (Natural Perspective).